 1.27 The use of nuts as baits, hook baits or in loose feed is banned.
 Any particle bait must be prepared correctly.

-1.28 No pre-baiting allowed on any club water during the applicable close season.
+1.28 No pre-baiting allowed on any club water ever.

 1.29 The use of fishing shelters, i.e. bivvys are permitted on all waters, (apart from Kingsley where only umbrellas are allowed), providing they fit into a swim and do not obstruct paths or cause a nuisance to the public or other anglers.

-1.31 Only barbless hooks are allowed on OAC waters.
+1.30 Only barbless hooks are allowed to be used on all OAC waters.

-1.32 A sensible/reasonable volume of groundbait, loose feed feed, pellets or boilies is allowed on any water in one day.
+1.31 A maximum of 2kg's (combined) of groundbait, pellets and boilies is allowed on any OAC water in a 24 hour period.

-1.36 Fires are not to be lit on land adjacent to club water (except for fishery management).
+1.35 Fires are not to be lit on land adjacent to any club water (except for fishery management).

-1.37 Spinning and pike fishing are only permitted on Shortheath pond during the period 1st October to 14th March.
+1.36 Spinning and pike fishing are only permitted on any OAC water during the period 1st October to 14th March.